dcoai/nftables_port/dev_docs/security.md

 1. Don't put this in a BEAM VM which is reachable via the public network.
 2. Disable EPMD on the BEAM VM on which this will be running.
 3. This should not run on a BEAM VM with other unrelated applications.
-4. Running this as a short lived script.
+4. Run as a short lived script.
-5. Do some real risk analysis and ensure that you have educated yourself and understand the ramificationsn of what a compromised service will result in... possible lost/stolen work, lost/stolen data, and many other things.
+5. Do some real risk analysis and ensure that you have educated yourself and understand the ramificationsn of what a compromised service will result in... possible lost/stolen work, lost/stolen data, and many other terrible things.
 If routing is enabled the computer this is used on (which can be done), then the ramifications can be wider spread.

 ## CAP_NET_ADMIN Capability